fabriziofrontalini/ForamEcoQS/README.md

 The application includes:

-- Selectable Foram-AMBI reference databanks;
+- Selectable Foram-AMBI reference lists;
-- A Foram-AMBI Databank Manager;
+- A Foram-AMBI List Manager;
-- An FSI Databank Manager;
+- An FSI List Manager;
 - A Geographic Areas Database;
 - A User Custom Lists Manager;
 - Taxon-specific ecological-group overrides;
-- Template generation from databanks.
+- Template generation from lists.

 ## Notes and Limitations